 The Saltaire Collection provides insights to the history and development of Saltaire, as well as its local and international connections.
 The collection is strong in its coverage of Saltaire’s buildings, people, economy and events.
 Salts Mill, the business, The Salt and Roberts family, and the village are amongst the highlights

-The collection comprises about 5,500 items including paper documents, photographs, maps, plans, newspaper cuttings, artworks, books and objects.
+The collection comprises around 6,000 items including paper documents, photographs, maps, plans, newspaper cuttings, artworks, books and objects.
 The time period covers the 1850s to the present day, with a particular strength in 19th century history.